 Even though there are ecological reasons to avoid plastic, we chose plastic laundry baskets for several reasons.

 Plastic won’t warp or disfigure from exposure to water and, unlike wicker, resists mold and mildew.
 Both plastic and wicker are lightweight and portable, but considering laundry is often damp, a hamper that won’t let your clothes breathe isn’t a good pick.
 I’ve had many workout clothes left in the bottom of canvas hampers develop mold but none that have been left in well-ventilated baskets.
 Some baskets or hampers are made by covering cardboard with a coated material, like the Rubbermaid 4D06.
-If that cardboard inside gets wet, as seen in this customer photo, the basket is ruined.
+If that cardboard inside gets wet the basket is ruined.

 Sturdy, comfortable handles are also important with heavy loads of laundry.
 Many baskets use trim pieces on their handles that look nice, but create a weaker joint.
 Some also have ridges on the underside of the handles that add some security, but dig into your flesh.
 Multiple sets of handles to hold the basket lengthwise or widthwise are nice.